Bird food guide

 Porridge oats must never be cooked, since this makes them glutinous and could harden around a bird's beak.
 Uncooked porridge oats are readily taken by a number of bird species.

-Any breakfast cereal is acceptable birdfood, although you need to be careful only to put out small quantities at a time.
+Any breakfast cereal is link for you mail order cialis acceptable birdfood, although you need to be careful only to put out small quantities at a time.
 It is best offered dry, with a supply of drinking water nearby, since it quickly turns into pulp once wetted.

 Mouldy and Stale Food